-- The copper content of grid energy storage installations appears to be significant, ranging from zero to over three tons per MW. - On average, the CES and ancillary services applications have an estimated associated copper intensity from around two to over two and a half tons per MW. - Other distributed storage could offer high copper intensity, but the majority of these installations, such as thermal energy storage, offer the lowest copper intensity at 0.04 tons per MW. - Applications for renewable energy integration and transmission services can range from 0.3 to 3 tons per MW. - Copper intensities can vary significantly by installation and storage technology.3
+- The copper content of grid energy storage installations appears to be significant, ranging from zero to over four tons per MW. - On a per MW basis, CES installations are estimated to have the largest associated copper intensity, with a mid-range estimate of over four tons per MW. - Other distributed storage could offer high copper intensity, but the majority of these installations, such as thermal energy storage, offer the lowest copper intensity at 0.04 tons per MW. - Applications for renewable energy integration, ancillary services, and transmission services can range from 0.3 to 3 tons per MW. - Copper intensities can vary significantly by installation and storage technology.3